f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab5.rst

 **Expected Result:** The site should be blocked by the geo_restrict_rule_list and generate a 403 Forbidden response

+..
+NOTE:: Optionally you can log into the CLI on the BIG-IP.
+Putty BIGIP_A --Uersname: root  Password: f5DEMOs4u Then tail -f /var/log/ltm.
+The iRule logs the SIP

 Validate that requests sourced from the X-Forwarded-For IP address of 172.16.99.5 allowed.

 .. code-block:: console